rayekov/MiniCalculator/README.md

 Designed using windows forms <br/>
 It's a work in progress.  ;-)

-You can have an actual UI screenshot below :
+You can have an actual screenshot below :

 ![Screenshot](/preview/preview.png)